SoliDry/api-generator/README.md

 ```
 composer require SoliDry/api-generator
 ```
-It will automatically register package ServiceProvider by adding console command `api:generate` (you should see it when running `php artisan`) and also publish laravel-modules providers.
+It will automatically register Laravel ServiceProvider by adding console command `api:generate` (you should see it when running `php artisan`) and also publish laravel-modules providers.

 #### Autoloading